Introduction to quantum groups: 5d. Symplectic groups

 We have $FF^*>0$, so $d>0$.
 On the other hand, from $F\bar{F}=\pm 1$, $FF^*=d1$ we get:

 Since $d>0$ we obtain from this $d=1$, and so $FF^*=1$ as claimed.
 We obtain as well that when $N$ is odd the sign must be 1, and so $F\bar{F}=1$, as claimed. \end{proof}

-It is convenient to diagonalize the matrices $F$ that we found.
-Once again following \cite{bdv}, up to an orthogonal base change, we can assume that our matrix is as follows, where $N=2p+q$ and $\varepsilon=\pm 1$, with the $1_q$ block at right disappearing if $\varepsilon=-1$:
+It is convenient to diagonalize $F$.
+Once again following Bichon-De Rijdt-Vaes \cite{bdv}, up to an orthogonal base change, we can assume that our matrix is as follows, where $N=2p+q$ and $\varepsilon=\pm 1$, with the $1_q$ block at right disappearing if $\varepsilon=-1$:

-We are therefore led into the following definition, from \cite{bs1}:
+We are therefore led into the following definition, from \cite{bsk}:

 \begin{definition} The ``super-space'' $\mathbb C^N_F$ is the usual space $\mathbb C^N$, with its standard basis $\{e_1,\ldots,e_N\}$, with a chosen sign $\varepsilon=\pm 1$, and a chosen involution on the set of indices,